Lay3rLabs/TrustGraph/PLAN.md

 - [ ] The most liked get rewards
 - [ ] Mint NFTs of responses and conversations
 - [ ] We're going to make a Network Spirituality Holy Text
+- [ ] Pay to submit a message to EN0VA and mint NFTs

 ## NEXT FEATURE: Rewards